A modified bootstrap percolation on a random graph coupled with a lattice: Discussion and Conclusions

-Mean-field results provide useful insight on the activation processes.
-Nevertheless, an important future task remains to investigate the activation process without using the "averaging'' feature of the mean-field approach.
 Open problems concerning the properties of $G_{\mathbb{Z}^2_N,p_d}$ and the activation process on the graph include: What is the number of small cycles?
 What is the clustering coefficient?
-A rough $O(\log N)$ upper bound on time required to activate all vertices in supercritical case follows from the proof of Theorem~\ref{ThmMF1}.
-It would be interesting to obtain a sharper estimate.
+Does a unique limit density defined in Conjectures \ref{c1}, \ref{c2} and \ref{c3} exist?
+Additional open questions include the generalization of these results for other lattice types and higher dimensions.